-Section 9(1)(bB) of the Transfer Duty Act.
+105 Section 9(1)(bB) of the Transfer Duty Act.

-&lt;sup>101 The declaration is required under section 14 of the Transfer Duty Act and is regarded as a "return" and subject to the provisions of section 25 of the TA Act.
+The declaration is required under section 14 of the Transfer Duty Act and is regarded as a "return" and subject to section 25 of the TA Act.

 For further commentary on the processing of transactions on eFiling, see the External Guide - Guide for Transfer Duty via eFiling.